IvyJin0324/Self-growing-garden/README.md

 - When I'm at other places far away from my plant:
 -
 <img width="775" alt="Screenshot 2021-12-13 at 20 43 37" src="https://user-images.githubusercontent.com/67747655/145885823-c7cbb4d8-0934-4f65-9350-281a6346a33d.png">

+### Step 5 Enclosure
+To protect the circuit and make it look clear, I used Fusion360 to create an enclousure model(Export in stl format), then open the stl in a slicer and optimise the settings.
+Finally, I use 3D printer to print the enclosure.